-The RAF Museum in Hendon will welcome visitors into a newly transformed site when it formally reopens on Saturday 30 June.
+The RAF Museum in Hendon welcomed visitors into a newly transformed site when it formally reopened on Saturday 30 June.

 The redevelopment features a major new extension, new immersive galleries, landscaped green spaces, a children’s playground and a new themed restaurant.